-There is substantial competition for the provision of financial services in the markets in which the Group operates, from existing and new competitors, across a broad range of product offerings.
-Competitive market conditions may adversely impact the financial performance and position of the Group.
-For example, increasing competition for customers can lead to compression in profit margins, increased advertising and related expenses to attract and retain customers, increased customer turnover and decreased customer loyalty.
+There is substantial competition in the markets in which the Group operates.
+Increasing competition for customers can lead to compression in profit margins, changes in terms and conditions, increased advertising and related expenses to attract and retain customers. increased customer turnover, decreased customer loyalty or loss of market share.
 As technology and customer attitudes are rapidly evolving, this increases the risk of competition from new business entrants with lower cost operating models.
-The trend towards consolidation and rationalisation in the financial services industry is creating competitors with broader ranges of product and service offerings, increased access to capital, and greater efficiency and pricing power.
-There has also been an increase in the direct role of governments in the international banking sector arising out of certain consolidations that occurred during the heightened period of instability in the Global Financial Crisis.

-The financial performance and position of the Group have been, and its future financial performance and position may continue to be, affected by these factors.
+The trend towards consolidation and rationalisation in the financial services industry is creating competitors with broader ranges of product and service offerings, increased access to capital, more customer data and greater efficiency.
+There has also been an increase in the direct role of governments in the international banking sector arising out of certain consolidations that occurred during the heightened period of instability during the Global Financial Crisis.
+The Group's financial performance and position have been, and may continue to be, adversely affected by competitive market conditions and/or industry trends.